Divakar-2508/RustDo/README.md

 ## RustDo

 RustDo is a simple yet powerful Todo API built using the Rust programming language and the Rocket web framework.
-This API allows users to manage their todo lists effortlessly, including adding, viewing, updating, and deleting tasks.
+This API allows users to manage their todo lists by adding, viewing, and deleting tasks.

 ## Usage